This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Cache

-The Left menu contains a link to the Cache page.
-This page allows you to configure the cache feature.
+The left menu contains a link to the Cache page.
+This page lets you configure how Convertigo stores cached responses.

-This section introduces the Cache page and details the different following elements:
+This section introduces the Cache page and details the following elements:

 Cache page